UWPCE-PythonCert/SystemDevelopment/slides_sources/source/threading-multiprocessing.rst

 resource simultaneously

 .. image:: images/flags.jpg
+  :height: 250px

 http://en.wikipedia.org/wiki/Semaphore_(programming)

 Locking Exercise
 ----------------

-find ``Examples/lock/stdout_writer.py``
+In: ``Examples/lock/stdout_writer.py``

-multiple threads in the script write to stdout, and their output gets jumbled
+Multiple threads in the script write to stdout, and their output gets jumbled

 1. Add a locking mechanism to give each thread exclusive access to stdout

-1. Try adding a Semaphore to allow 2 threads access at once
+2. Try adding a Semaphore to allow 2 threads access at once

 Managing thread results